 Get your patty tin prepared by placing muffin sized cake cases in each space (they don’t need to be fancy, because you’ll be discarding them after baking).

-Tip all your dry ingredients into a large bowl & mix well with a spoon.
+Tip all your dry ingredients into a large bowl & mix well with a spoon to break up any big pieces.
 Set to one side.

-In a large mixing bowl, cream the butter & sugar together until a lovely, fluffy texture & light colour.
+In a large mixing bowl, cream the butter & sugar together until a lovely, fluffy texture & light golden hue.
 You can use the electric mixer for this if you prefer, but it’s just as quick with a wooden spoon.

-Add the last egg & the remaining dry ingredients using the sieve, then repeat the above step.
+Add the second egg & repeat the above step.

-Add a splash of milk to the mixture & blend again to a smooth consistency.
+Add a splash of milk to the mixture & blend again until smooth & silky.

-Using either a couple of spoons or an ice-cream scoop, splodge into the cake cases equally (or as equally as you can do – even with a scoop, this can sometimes be hit & miss, so don’t worry too much).
+Using either a couple of spoons or an ice-cream scoop, splodge into the cake cases as equally as you can – even with a scoop, this can sometimes be hit & miss, so just use your judgement.

-Bake in the centre of the oven for 18-20 minutes until risen & small cracks appear on the top.
+Bake in the centre of the oven for approx. 18 minutes, until slightly risen & little cracks appear on the tops.

-Remove from the oven & place each cake on a cooling rack (don’t leave them in the tin, otherwise they will become heavy).
+Remove from the oven & carefully place each cake on a cooling rack.
+Be careful not to squeeze them, as they will be quite soft.

 1 jar Black Cherry Jam (or Sour Cherry Jam)